oliverstickel/oliverstickel.github.io/index.md

 `2015 - 2019`
 **Researcher, project manager**.
 After graduating, I stayed at Uni Siegen as a researcher to continue building [Fab Lab Siegen](https://fablab-siegen.de) into a sustainable infrastructure.
-Apart from the Lab, I worked in in different projects (and on their funding) and was quite involved in teaching. *University of Siegen*, Germany.
+Apart from the Lab, I worked on/in in different projects (see below) and did a lot of teaching. *University of Siegen*, Germany.

 `2014 - 2019`
 **Guest researcher, consultant**.
 Field research, consultations and development of joint project proposals in/with collaborators from the Middle East. *University of Birzeit, Univ. of Technology Oman, Goethe Institute, others*, (mostly) Palestine.